Daviszinho/ChessTutor/ChessPuzzleSolver/docs/blueprint.md

-# **App Name**: ChessMaestro
+# **App Name**: ChessEnigma

 ## Core Features:

-- Board Setup: Accepts a FEN string and renders the initial chess position.
-- Puzzle Solution Logic: Verifies user moves against a provided SAN solution, advancing upon correct moves and displaying error messages for incorrect attempts.
-Announces victory after the final correct move.
-- Interactive Piece Movement: Enables pieces to be moved by dragging.
-Highlights legal destination squares during piece selection or hover.
-- Solution Display: A collapsible panel reveals the full solution move list, toggled via a dedicated function.
+- Fetch Puzzle: Fetch a chess puzzle (FEN and solution) from the `BIGQuery gcloud idyllic-parser-460423-r0.matechessproblems.getPuzzle` stored procedure.
+- Display Board: Display the chessboard using chessboard.js with the fetched FEN.
+- Move Validation: Enforce alternating turns between the app and the user, starting with the app suggesting the first move.
+Track whether the user correctly makes the right moves according to the solution to the chess problem.
+- Feedback Display: Provide visual feedback on move correctness and puzzle completion status.

 ## Style Guidelines:

-- Primary color: Deep indigo (#4B0082) to evoke a sense of strategy and depth, reminiscent of classic chess sets.
-This will contrast nicely in a light color scheme.
+- Primary color: A deep, saturated blue (#3F51B5), evoking intellect and strategic thinking.
-- Background color: Light grey (#E0E0E0) for a clean and neutral backdrop.
+- Background color: A light, desaturated blue (#E8EAF6), providing a clean, unobtrusive backdrop.
-- Accent color: A muted purple (#800080) for interactive elements such as highlighting legal moves or displaying the congratulations banner.
+- Accent color: A vibrant orange (#FF9800) to highlight interactive elements and important feedback.
-- Clean, readable font for displaying FEN strings and error messages.
-- Simple icons to indicate legal moves or solution display.
-- Minimal layout, focusing on the board, status area, and collapsible solution panel.
-- Subtle piece movement animations.
+- Clean, modern typography optimized for readability on digital screens.
+- Simple, clear icons for intuitive navigation and feature representation.
+- Clean and spacious layout to keep users focused on the chessboard, making it easy to view the pieces and state of play.